20 years of Fallout : Lessons learned shipping games in the wasteland

 Dig into the history of Fallout, from a developer’s perspective, and you get a sense of how both the series itself and the industry it grew up in have changed since Cain first began working on the game at Interplay in 1994, just over two decades ago.

 It didn’t start out as Fallout, of course.
-During his postmortem, Cain told the story of how the game known internally as Vault13 which came to be branded Fallout at the suggestion of then-CEO of Interplay Brian Fargo after taking a build home to play.
+During his postmortem, Cain told the story of how the game, known internally as Vault13, came to be branded Fallout at the suggestion of Interplay's then-CEO Brian Fargo after he took a build home to play.

 “Fallout had a double entendre of the radiation from the bombs and then the alternative definition, which is a lingering effect or set of consequences,” Fargo, now chief of Wasteland 2 developer InXile, tells Gamasutra.
 “Perfect for a game that stakes its rep on choice and consequence.“